-Once we left Katahdin Stream Campground, we faced our next challenge- getting through the 100 Mile Wilderness.
+Once we left Katahdin Stream Campground, we faced our next challenge- hiking the 100 Mile Wilderness.
 While we have backpacked a lot, our longest trek has only been about 60 miles.
-So I knew that getting through the 100 Mile Wilderness would be a big challenge.
+So I knew that hiking the 100 Mile Wilderness would be a big challenge.
 And challenge it was!
 I am BEAT!
 But also exhilarated and joyful as getting through this part of the hike was an unforgettable adventure.The 100 Mile Wilderness is extremely remote, with spotty cell phone reception and no stores or other support.
 And it is also a really rough trail in many places with mud entrenched areas, roots and rocks covering any flat spots to hike on, and unrelenting ups and downs.
 And this time of year the mosquitoes and black flies are seriously brutal.
 The remoteness, rough trail, and swarming biting bugs sincerely challenged us!

 That being said, the 100 Mile Wilderness is also amazingly beautiful in the untouched nature of true wilderness.
-And the smack in the face aspect of taking this on at the beginning of our Appalachian Trail hike is truly a blessing in the confidence it has given us for the future challenges we will come upon on our hike.
+And the smack in the face aspect of taking this on at the beginning of our Appalachian Trail section hike is truly a blessing in the confidence it has given us for the future challenges we will come upon on our hike.